Nothing-dot-exe/car-human-counting/README.md

 ## 📜 License

-This project is open-source and free to use under the **MIT License**.
+This project is open-source and free to use under the **MIT License**